WOMEN WITH VISION.

 Fourthly love.
 Mary showed it was love - an over brimming love a selfless love that made her stay in the Easter garden.
 Nothing would deter her.
 Mary showed that to love means to love even when a response or action from another is not what we would like or even welcome.
 Love is not just a feeling, it is a whole acceptance of another as he or she is.

 As already mentioned she was a popular saint in Mediæval times, and much devotion was directed towards her.
 One expression of this comes from the saintly St. Anselm, Benedictine monk and sometime archbishop of Canterbury in the 11thC.
-I am sure it also expresses how many of us still feel about this beautiful saint.
+I am sure it also expresses how many of us still feel about this beautiful saint, even though we do not perceive her as a reformed prostitute.

 St Mary Magdalene, you came with springing tears to the spring of mercy,